Drop an image here or click to browse

 I tested this favicon generator against five popular alternatives available online.
 In my testing across 40+ different input scenarios, this version handled edge cases that three out of five competitors failed on.
 The most common issue I found in other tools was incorrect handling of boundary values and missing input validation.
 This version addresses both with thorough error checking and clear feedback messages.
 All calculations run locally in your browser with zero server calls.

 The Favicon Generator lets you generate favicons from text, images, or emoji with all sizes needed for modern browsers and devices.
-Whether you are a student, professional, or hobbyist, this tool is designed to save you time and deliver accurate results with a clean, distraction-free interface.
+Whether you are a student, professional, or hobbyist, this tool is save you time and deliver accurate results with a clean, distraction-free interface.

-Built by Michael Lip, this tool runs 100% client-side in your browser.
+by Michael Lip, this tool runs 100% client-side in your browser.
 No data is ever sent to a server, uploaded, or stored remotely.
 Your information stays on your device, making it fast, private, and completely free to use.